nsthompson/minio-ansible-pyats-sandbox/README.md

 # minio-ansible-pyats-sandbox

-Repository for DevNet Create 2020 Workshop:
+Repository for DevNet Create 2020 Workshop (canceled):

 **Leveraging MinIO’s High Performance Object Storage, Ansible, and pyATS for network change and audit logs**

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/nsthompson/minio-ansible-pyats-sandbox)

+Also presented at Ansiblefest 2020:

+**Using Ansible as a common tool to meet use cases across a diverse IT organization**

 ## Problem Description